ElizJogar/Knapsack-Problems/README.md

 3. docs/ - is a folder containing the theory of research work

 ## Knapsack-Problems application
+This application provides the user with several algorithms for solving the 0-1 knapsack problem  and unbounded knapsack problem and 2 experiments for collecting information about algorithms

 You can use the following algorithms from the list below in the form of api calls from ExactAlgorithms / GeneticAlgorithm lib
 ### Implemented algorithms
 1. Genetic algorithm with different combinations